The Smoothability of Normal Crossings Symplectic Varieties: Main theorem

-Any such isomorphism induces an identification
+Any such isomorphism~$\rho$ induces an identification

-which can be assumed to be holomorphic by changing the holomorphic structure on~$\cL_{13}$.
-The SC configuration
+which can be assumed to be holomorphic by pushing the holomorphic structure forward; the zero element of $H^1(X_{123};\Z)$ corresponds to the identification induced by~\eref{cL1213_e}.
+The SC variety

-is then Kahler and satisfies~\eref{SympSumCond_e1} over~$X_{12}$ and~$X_{13}$.
+is then K\"ahler and satisfies the vanishing condition in~\eref{SympSumCond_e1} over~$X_{12}$ and~$X_{13}$.
 If $\rho$ corresponds to a nonzero element of $H^1(X_{123};\Z)$, then~\eref{SympSumCond_e} is not satisfied over $X_{12}\!\cup\!X_{13}$ because the connecting homomorphism~$\de$ in the exact sequence